English

 English B.A.

-In addition to fulfilling all-college requirements for the B.A. degree, the English major requires a minimum of 32 credit hours and a total of at least 10 courses (one at the 100 level, two to three at the 200 level, and six to seven at the 300 level), which includes the completion of the Literary History Requirement, taken at the 200 or 300 level, as follows:
+In addition to fulfilling all-college requirements for the B.A. degree, the English major requires a minimum of 32 credit hours and a total of at least 10 courses (two at the 100 level, three at the 200 level, and five at the 300 level), which includes the completion of the Literary History Requirement, taken at the 200 or 300 level, as follows:

 Code | Title | Hours |